-Your side may hurt so much that you called your doctor.
+What Is Appendicitis?Your side may hurt so much that you called your healthcare provider.
 Or maybe you went straight to the hospital emergency room.
 If the symptoms came on quickly, you may have appendicitis.
 This is an infection of the appendix.
-Surgery can stop the infection and relieve your symptoms.
+Surgery can remove the infection and relieve your symptoms.
 Read on to learn more.

 Symptoms tend to appear quickly, often over a day or two.
 Symptoms can include:

-Pain that starts in the center of your belly and moves to your lower right side
+- Pain that starts in the center of your belly and moves to your lower right side

-Increased pain and pressure on your side when you walk
+- Increased pain and pressure on your side when you walk

-Vomiting, nausea, or decreased appetite
+- Vomiting, nausea, or decreased appetite

-Fever or fatigue
+- Fever or fatigue

-Diarrhea or constipation
+- Either diarrhea or constipation